 What is HTTPS?

 HTTPS stands for “Hypertext Transfer Protocol Secure.”
-It’s a process which verifies the authenticity of a website and encrypts information as it travels between the website and the user.
+It’s a process that verifies the authenticity of a website and encrypts information as it travels between the website and the user.

 What is an SSL certificate?